TheOtherRolesAU/TheOtherRoles/README.md

 ## Lawyer
 ### **Team: Neutral**
 The Lawyer is a neutral role that has a client.
-The client might be an Impostor, Jackal or Sidekick which is no Lover.
+The client might be an Impostor or Jackal which is no Lover.
-The Lawyer needs his client to win in order to win the game.
+The Lawyer needs their client to win in order to win the game.
-If his client dies or gets voted out, the Lawyer gets changes his role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.
+If their client dies or gets voted out, the Lawyer changes their role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.
-The main goal of the Lawyer is to win as Lawyer, he is not allowed to betray his client.
+The main goal of the Lawyer is to win as Lawyer, as it is not allowed to betray their client.

 The Lawyer can win in multiple ways:
-- Lawyer dead, client alive and client team won: The Lawyer wins together with the team of his client
+- Lawyer dead, client alive and client team won: The Lawyer wins together with the team of the client
-- Lawyer and client alive and client team won: The Lawyer wins with the team of his client.
-The client **doesn't** win (even if his Impostor/Team Jackal mate wins), the Lawyer steals his win.
-Hence the client should keep the Lawyer alive for some time, to get some help during the meetings, but has to eliminate him soon enough to not get his win stolen.
+- Lawyer and client alive and client team won: The Lawyer wins with the team of the client.
+The client **doesn't** win (even if their Impostor/Team Jackal mate wins), the Lawyer steals their win.
+Hence the client should keep the Lawyer alive for some time, to get some help during the meetings, but has to eliminate them soon enough to not get their win stolen.

 **NOTE:**
 - If the client disconnects, the Lawyer will also turn into the Pursuer
-- If "Lawyer Target Knows" is set to true, the client will know that he someone is his Lawyer, but he won't know who.
+- If "Lawyer Target Knows" is set to true, the client will know that someone is their Lawyer, but won't know who.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Lawyer Target Knows | The target knows that it is the target (marked with "§", if lawyer dies the mark will disappear)
+| Lawyer Target Knows | The target knows that it is the target (marked with "§", if the Lawyer dies, the mark will disappear)
-| Lawyer Wins After Meetings | If set to true, the Lawyer wins after a configurable amount of meetings (can`t start meetings himself)
+| Lawyer Wins After Meetings | If set to true, the Lawyer wins after a configurable amount of meetings (can't start meetings himself)
 | Lawyer Needed Meetings To Win | -
 | Lawyer Vision | Pursuer has normal vision
+| Lawyer Knows Target Role | -
-| Pursuer Blank Cooldwon | -
+| Pursuer Blank Cooldown | -
 | Pursuer Number Of Blanks | -
 -----------------------

 ## Pursuer
 ### **Team: Neutral**
-The Pursuer is still a neutral role, but has a different goal to win the game: He has to be alive, when the game ends (no matter who caused the win).
+The Pursuer is still a neutral role, but has a different goal to win the game: Them has to be alive, when the game ends (no matter who caused the win).
-In order to achieve this goal, the Pursuer has the ability "Blank": He can fill a killers (this also includes the Sheriff) weapon with a blank, so if the killer attempts to kill someone, the killer will miss the target and all cooldowns will be triggered as usual.
+In order to achieve this goal, the Pursuer has the ability "Blank": Them can fill a killers (this also includes the Sheriff) weapon with a blank, so if the killer attempts to kill someone, the killer will miss the target and all cooldowns will be triggered as usual.
 If the killer blanks, no shields (e.g. Medic shield or Time Master shield) will be triggered.
 The Pursuer has tasks (which can already be done while being a Lawyer), that count towards the task win for the Crewmates.
-If the Pursuer dies, his tasks won't be counted anymore.
+If the Pursuer dies, their tasks won't be counted anymore.

 # Source code
 It's bad I know, this is a side project and my second week of modding.
 So there are no best practices around here.